tillitis/dev-tillitis/hugo/content/intro/_index.md

 The Tillitis TKey is a small computer in a USB stick form factor that can run small device applications which are loaded onto it.
-The purpose of TKey is to be a secure environment for applications that provide security function.
-Some examples of such security functions
+The purpose of TKey is to be a secure environment for applications that provide some kind of security function.
+Some examples of such security functions are:
-are:

 - Time-based one-time password (TOTP) token generators
 - Signing oracles